 Sylvia brings nearly 20 years of experience in real estate accounting.
 Her experience includes general accounting, construction and development for market rate multifamily and affordable housing ventures and investments.

 Prior to joining Laurel Street, Sylvia held the controllers position at Northwood Ravin and was previously finance manager for the residential division of Crosland, LLC.
 She holds a BA in accounting from the State University of New York and passed the New York CPA exam.

-Raven provides asset management for projects after construction completion.
+Natasha provides asset management for projects after construction completion.
 She is active in monitoring portfolio performance throughout the compliance period.
-She is also active in pre-development activities focusing on operations.
+She is also active in pre-development activities focusing on underwriting for project lease up and operations.
+Natasha's responsibilities include approval of annual budgets, review of monthly financials and variance reports, site inspections, compliance monitoring, insurance placement and renewals, and investor/lender reporting.
 Her primary focus is protecting asset quality for both Laurel Street and its investors.

 Sue provides general support and coordination for the development team.
 She is also responsible for coordinating with partners, attorneys, financial providers, contractors and local municipality staff.
 She has over 25 years' experience working with the pursuit, closing, construction, lease up and stabilization requirements of mixed income housing developments.

 Previously, Sue was a development coordinator with Crosland.
 There she provided coordination and support for senior members of the residential development and contracting teams.
 Prior to joining Crosland, Sue was a paralegal.

 Sue is very active in the community including serving as a Girl Scout troop leader and an active member and volunteer at Newell Presbyterian Church.
 She holds an AAS in office administration with a legal concentration from Central Piedmont Community College.